 VanderGoot is interested in the intersection of architecture and landscape.
-Her work and research focus on the ways in which buildings act as extensions of urban ecological networks, and specifically where this applies to forest systems.
+Her work and research focus on the ways in which buildings act as extensions of urban ecological networks, and specifically where this applies to vegetated landscapes.
 She holds a Master of Landscape Architecture degree from Harvard University Graduate School of Design, a Master of Architecture from University of Virginia, and a Bachelor of Architecture from University of Notre Dame.

 VanderGoot's joint project with Dr. Kelly Cook in Landscape Architecture called "Paper Streets—Takoma Park, Maryland" received funding in 2014 from the National Science Foundation and the University of Maryland ADVANCE Program for Inclusive Excellence.
 In 2011 VanderGoot was the recipient of the Rieger Graham Prize, ICAA affiliated fellowship at the American Academy in Rome, where she conducted research on ancient and modern food systems and their role in the formation of public space, culture, and architecture in the urban context of Rome.

 VanderGoot's recent book Architecture and the Forest Aesthetic: A New Look at Design and Resilient Urbanism was published by Routledge in January, 2018.

 "Architecture and the Forest Aesthetic is a catalog of unlikely projects curated by a creative mind that finds connections across types and practices….VanderGoot explores the complex, strange power of the forest as the locus of community, analytical and construction technique and cultural meaning….Unafraid to address aesthetics as a significant ethical concern, and willing to examine the entanglements of human and non-human life, VanderGoot’s catalog surprised this reader with its novel juxtapositions."

 - Elizabeth Meyer, Merrill D. Peterson Professor Landscape Architecture, University of Virginia School of Architecture